Dental Bridge

 How do I look after my dental bridge?

+In general, the better you look after your dental bridge, the better it looks after you!
 You need to clean your dental bridge every day to prevent problems such as bad breath and gum disease.
 You also have to clean under the false tooth every day.
-We will advise you on how to use either a dental bridge needle, special floss or interspace brushes on hard to reach areas in your mounth that your normal toothbrush might miss.
+We will show you how to use either a special floss or interspace brushes on hard to reach areas in your mounth to help keep the bridge clean.
+We also advice regular dental hygiene appointments to maintain a healthy mouth and gums.

 What are the alternatives to a dental bride?

 The alternatives to a dental bridge are a dental implant, a denture or leaving the gap.
 Leaving the gap is not always a viable option, however, for you, it may be the best option.
-A dental implant does not touch the adjacent tooth, and so is a biologically kinder option for your mouth.
-More information about this can be found by clicking here.
+A dental implant does not need to take support from the adjacent tooth, meaning, we do not need to drill into the adjacent teeth, and so it is a biologically kinder option for your mouth.
+More information about dental implants be found by clicking here.
 The other alternative is a denture.
-A denture is removed each evening, but can repalce multiple teeth in one device.
+A denture is removed each evening, but can repalce multiple teeth in one device in a more cost effective way.
 At your consultation, we can discuss all the options, and see what is best for you.
 You can book your consultation by clicking here

 What’s the procedure for a dental bridge?